-The Guidance Office will attempt to assist each student in securing employment if desired by the student during his/her high school years.
-A current listing of job opportunities will be maintained by the staff in the guidance office
+The Guidance & Counseling Department will attempt to assist each student in securing employment if desired by the student during his/her high school years.
+A current listing of job opportunities will be maintained by the staff in this office.

 VII.
 Leaving School/Transferring to Another School